kdzmcqn/kdzmcqn.github.io/_ventures/coding/excel_tutorial/2021-02-28-Excel-Input-Date-and-Time.md

 With this tutorial—however not much, since only two cells will be filled automatically—it will teach you how to automate and become at least familiar with basic programming.
 May you find the joy and open doors for you in programming, because the world is evolving towards computer technology.

 ## Create a shape oject
-You can create a shape by going to the _Insert_ tab.
+You can create a _shape object_[^1] by going to the _Insert_ tab.
 Under the _Illustrations_, select _Shapes_ then pick your favorite shape.
 I chose _Oval_ for this example.
 You may edit or format the shape.
 I will not affect the program you're about to make.

 ![patientformobjs](./img/create_shape.jpg)